On this page:

 Enrollment in Directed Study is with the approval of a faculty member.
 A contract (linked below), signed by both the faculty member and the student, must be submitted to the Office of Academic Affairs (OAA) before students can register.
-After the Directed Study is completed, the student must submit a Directed Studies Log (linked below) and an electronic copy of the final written product to the OAA for inclusion in the student's academic file.
+After the Directed Study is completed, the student must submit a Directed Studies Log (linked below) signed by the faculty member to the OAA for inclusion in the student's academic file.

 Enrollment in Applied Teaching Practice is with the approval of a faculty member.
 Applied Teaching Practice (PSI 9940) provides academic credit for students' teaching experience.
 In this course, students are given hands-on experience in assisting faculty in teaching a course or seminar.
 A contract (linked below), signed by both the faculty member and the teaching assistant, must be submitted to the Office of Academic Affairs (OAA) before students can register.